Miss. Freedom Summer Project Part 16

 Douglas Marr; Wallace Roberts; George Robbins; Grace Morton; Lisa Vogel; Morris Reuben; Judy York; Roger Smith

 Next to deciding to follow Christ and marrying my wife, participating in the MS Freedom Summer Project was one of the greatest events of my life.
 Roger and I would reflect on a night’s Freedom Rally and think that we had seen the church as it was in the Book of Acts–under fire but holding to the faith.
 As mentioned above, after emerging from the church we would see a white cop making notes.
-We also realized how fortunate we were, in terms of danger, that the sheriff of Bolivar County had aspirations for higher office, and thus let it be know among whites that he would not tolerate violence.
+We also realized how fortunate we were, in terms of danger, that the sheriff of Bolivar County was a moderate compared to other sheriffs, and thus let it be know among whites that he would not tolerate violence.
 He did not want to have FBI agents stomping around his county.

 Our return trip to North Dakota was uneventful.
 Neither of us could slip back entirely into business as usual.
 We were the only two pastors from ND that took part in the Project, so at our denominational meetings there was considerable interest in us.
+(I’ve since learned that a minister connected to the State Council of Churches had also gone down.)
 One colleague jokingly said that I disappointed him a little–I was neither beaten nor arrested and jailed.

 We both eagerly watched the Democratic National Convention, and thrilled at hearing Fannie Lou Hamer speak so eloquently in the attempt to unseat the racist MS. delegation and replace it with those of the MS Freedom Dem.
 Party, on whose behalf we had worked during the last week in Shaw.
 We were deeply disappointed in the way that President Johnson tried to maneuver events and get the MFDP delegates to accept a token representation while keeping the bigotted delegation.